 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston capitalizes real property that is purchased, constructed, or donated with an estimated life of greater than one year and that meets or exceeds the Texas Comptroller of Public Accounts’ established capitalization thresholds.
+The University of Texas Health Science Center at Houston ("University") capitalizes real property that is purchased, constructed, or donated with an estimated life of greater than one year and that meets or exceeds the Texas Comptroller of Public Accounts’ established capitalization thresholds.
 The following standard capitalization thresholds are used for real property:

 Class of Asset Threshold

 Requests for new construction or renovation are submitted to Facilities, Planning & Engineering Project Management.
 Project Management analyzes the scope of work and prepares an estimate of cost.
 At this point, a determination is made by Facilities, Planning & Engineering Project Management and Facilities, Planning & Engineering Finance whether the project meets the capitalization threshold for building improvements and advises accordingly.

 A. Determining Capital Improvements versus Maintenance and Operation Expenses

 Capital improvements should be distinguished from ordinary repairs.
 Ordinary repairs are expenses that maintain the existing asset in normal operating condition and should be expensed immediately.
 Ordinary repairs are recurring in nature and are normally small relative to the value of the asset; they do not materially add to the use value of the asset, and do not substantially extend its operational life.
 Examples of ordinary repairs include replacing minor parts, such as filters and other parts that should be replaced regularly, janitorial and utility services, and care of grounds.

 For construction of new buildings and major improvements the amounts to be capitalized include (1) the cost of the original contract price of construction; (2) professional fees and services (e.g. architect and engineer fees); and (3) other costs incurred to place the asset into operation.